Tambun Naibaho

 Tambun Dibty Naibaho (born 14 October 1990, in Pangururan) is an Indonesian former footballer who played as a forward.

 Career

 PS TNI

-Naibaho makes debut with PS TNI against Madura United FC, Tambun scored goal even though his team did not win.
-Score of the match ended 1-2 to win Madura United F.C. the second goal when he scored against PSM Makassar in the fifth week at the 2016 Indonesia Soccer Championship A. He was a main player in PS TNI, proved he always played brilliantly.
+Naibaho makes his debut with PS TNI against Madura United FC; Tambun scored a goal even though his team did not win.
+The score of the match ended 1-2, with Madura United F.C. the second goal when he scored against PSM Makassar in the fifth week at the 2016 Indonesia Soccer Championship A. He was a main player in PS TNI, and proved he always played brilliantly.

 Semen Padang

-In 2017, Naibaho join to Padang club Semen Padang F.C. to competition Liga 1.
+In 2017, Naibaho joined the Padang club Semen Padang F.C. to compete in Liga 1.

 PSS Sleman

 In 2018, Naibaho join to PSS Sleman.
-He played 13 times and scored 4 goal, when PSS Sleman played in the second division.
+He played 13 times and scored 4 goals when PSS Sleman played in the second division.